SapirOhava/review-queue/readme.md

 # Review Queue — Full Stack Take-Home

-A small full‑stack application that allows submitting items to a queue and reviewing them.
+A small full-stack application that allows submitting items to a queue and reviewing them.

 The application includes: